-4.8 Kerberos configuration
+4.11 Kerberos configuration

 As of 5.3.0.0, the Continuous Compliance Engine supports Kerberos authentication for Oracle, MS SQL Server, and Sybase connections.
-Utilizing this service requires the presence of a Kerberos Key Distribution Center (KDC) server as well as additional configuration actions to be done on both the Masking Engine and the database.
-This document presents configuration instructions for enabling and using Kerberos on the Continuous Compliance Engine, as well as reference configurations for enabling Kerberos on the Databases.
-Although other configurations are possible, the configurations in this document have been validated by Delphix.
+Utilizing this service requires the presence of a Kerberos Key Distribution Center (KDC) server, as well as additional configuration actions, to be done on both the Continuous Compliance Engine and the database.

+This page presents configuration instructions for enabling and using Kerberos on the Continuous Compliance Engine, as well as reference configurations for enabling Kerberos on the Databases.
+Although other configurations are possible, the configurations exemplified in this page have been validated by Delphix.

 Kerberos is not supported for containerized masking deployments at this time.
-This is a roadmap item that is expected to be added for containerized masking at some future point.

-4.8.2 Terminology
+4.11.2 Terminology

-Throughout this document, the following example values are used.
-To recreate these reference environments, these values must be replaced with real values appropriate for your network environment: - .bar.com - the DNS domain of the network - BAR.COM - the Kerberos domain - me-host - the hostname of the Masking Engine - foo-kcd - the hostname KDC server - krbuser - the Kerberos principal to be granted access to the database for masking
+Throughout this page, the following example values are used.
+To recreate these reference environments, these values must be replaced with real values appropriate for your network environment:

+- · .bar.com the DNS domain of the network

+- · BAR.COM the Kerberos domain

+- · me-host the hostname of the Continuous Compliance Engine

+- foo-kcd the hostname KDC server

+- krbuser the Kerberos principal to be granted access to the database for masking

-4.8.3 Configuring Kerberos on the appliance
+4.11.3 Configuring Kerberos on the appliance